-NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections.
+NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections to avoid the circulation of hot water within the pipes.
 Do not remove the heat traps.

-Connect the hot water supply using 3/4 inch NPT to the hot water outlet.
+- Connect the hot water supply using 3/4 inch NPT to the fitting marked "H" (HOT).

 Follow the same connection guidelines as for the cold water supply.

-Install insulation (or heat tape) on the water pipes especially if the indoor installation area is subject to freezing temperatures.
+- Install insulation (or heat tape) on the water pipes especially if the indoor installation area is subject to freezing temperatures.
 Insulating the hot water pipes can increase energy efficiency.

-Double check to make sure the hot and cold water pipes are connected to the correct hot water fittings on the water and cold water fittings on the water heater.
+- Double check to make sure the hot and cold water pipes are connected to the correct hot and cold water fittings on the water heater.

-If needed, install (or adjust) the home's Pressure Reducing Valve to 50-60 psi and install a
+- If needed, install (or adjust)

+the home's Pressure Reducing

+Valve to 50-60 psi and install a

 Thermal Expansion Tank.

-Figure 15 - A Pressure Reducing Valve is required if your home's water pressure is above 80 psi.
+A Pressure Reducing Valve is required if your home's water pressure is above 80 psi.

-Figure 16 - The Thermal Expansion Tank should be pressurized with air, to match the home's incoming water pressure.
+The Thermal Expansion Tank should be pressurized with air, to match the home's incoming water pressure.